I never set out to be a Christian author, speaker, or website owner.

 YES, I truly believe in the power of thinking globally and looking for ways to serve beyond our immediate community.
 (In fact, “Sponsor a child in a developing nation” is one way to share the gospel without being weird or pushy!)

-BUT, one answer to the question of how to know God’s will for your life is to take a good look at what is going on around you.
+BUT, one answer to the question of what is God’s will for your life is to take a good look at what is going on around you.

 God wants us to love Him and to love others, and God provides us with countless opportunities every single day.
-Do any of the following examples resonate with your day-to-day?
+Do any of the following examples resonate with your day-to-day in regard to what is God’s will for your life?

 As I shared at the beginning of this blog, my path to starting Equipping Godly Women wasn’t one that I predicted or mapped out.
 It didn’t come to me as an announcement from heaven.

 Instead, Equipping Godly Women is the result of many, many, MANY small steps that I took one at a time.
-I knew that I wanted to follow God’s will for my life, and just what that was became more clear to me as I noticed the opportunities unique to my life.
+I knew that I wanted to be able to answer, “What is God’s will for my life” and follow it, and just what that was became more clear to me as I noticed the opportunities unique to my life.

 God’s will for your life will often bloom in the same way.
 It will grow from the uniqueness of your life, desires, and personality.
-God is already equipping you and guiding you to follow His will in a way that fits the person He created you to be!
+God is already equipping you and guiding you to determine what is God’s will for your life in a way that fits the person He created you to be!

 4. Ask Friends, Family, or Mentors for Their Advice

 I’m very thankful for the relationships God has given me, especially when I’ve wondered how I can know God’s will for my life.
-Asking godly family, friends, and mentors for their advice can give us perspectives we may not see.
+Asking godly family, friends, and mentors for their wise counsel can give us perspectives we may not see.

 Don’t shy away from asking others for advice!
 Other people may have expertise that you don’t; they may be able to shed light on how an important aspect of your personality fits (or doesn’t fit!) with what you are proposing; or they may help you articulate what God has placed on your heart.

-Searching out godly advice is one of the best ways to know which of the “plans of the heart” are truly in line with God’s will for your life.
+Searching out godly advice is one of the best ways to know which of the “plans of the heart” can help you answer the question, “What is God’s will for my life?”

 Listen to advice and accept discipline,